wdev-rs/netracuni-php/README.md

 Please note that by using the API you can only create sale invoice (promet prodaja).
 The argument is an array which defines the products what you will have on the invoice.

-**IMPORTANT**: The taxLabels needs to be an array, and the letter has to correspond to the labels received from the `getTaxLabels` method.
+**IMPORTANT**: The taxLabels needs to be an array, and the letters have to correspond to the labels received from the `getTaxLabels` method.
 In production all the tax labels **MUST** use cyrillic letters, even if some letters look the same on cyrillic and latin these are not the same (for example tax label "A").